LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Evaluation

 where $\E{min}({\mathcal{Z}_{all}}_k)<0$, $\E{max}({\mathcal{Z}_{all}}_k)>0$, and $\E{min,max}$ are elementwise over all mesh samples.

 We train our collision predictor and classifier on the augmented dataset while fixing the $|\mathcal{Z}_0|+1$ autoencoders and the attention mechanics.
 This stage uses the loss:

-which is configured with $w_{PD}=5$, $w_{rank}=2$, and $w_{entropy}=2$ and trained using a learning rate of $0.001$ and a batch size of $32$ over $30$ epochs.
-We evaluate our method on three datasets: the SCAPE dataset \cite{anguelov2005scape} with $N=71$ meshes, the MIT-Swing dataset \cite{vlasic2008articulated} with $N=150$ meshes, and the MIT Jumping dataset \cite{vlasic2008articulated} with $N=150$ meshes.
-For each dataset, we use all the meshes to train the embedding space during the first stage.
-However, during the second stage, we use $0.7M$ samples of the augmented dataset for training and $0.3M$ samples for validation.
+which is configured with $w_{PD}=5$, $w_{rank}=2$, $w_{entropy}=2$, and trained using a learning rate of $0.001$ and a batch size of $32$ over $30$ epochs.
+We evaluate our method on three datasets: the SCAPE dataset \cite{anguelov2005scape} with $N=71$ meshes, the MIT Swing dataset \cite{vlasic2008articulated} with $N=150$ meshes, and the MIT Jumping dataset \cite{vlasic2008articulated} with $N=150$ meshes.
+For each dataset, we use all the meshes to train the embedding space during the first stage, where we set $|\mathcal{Z}_0|=10$ for SCAPE and $|\mathcal{Z}_0|=12$ for Swing and Jumping.
+During the second stage, we use $0.7M$ samples of the augmented dataset for training and $0.3M$ samples for validation.
 We use two settings, one with $M=5\times10^4$ and the other with $M=2.5\times10^6$.